TeamNewPipe/documentation/docs/05_releasing.md

 you have time for coding.
 Do not introduce new features while being in release phase.

 When you have pushed a quickfix you will want to updated the __release candidate__ you put into the __issue__ corresponding to the __release pull request__.
-Increase the version number in the filename of the Release candidate. e.g. `NewPipe_<versionNumber>_RC2.apk` etc. _Don't update the actuall version number however :P_.
+Increment the version number in the filename of the Release candidate. e.g. `NewPipe_<versionNumber>_RC2.apk` etc. _Don't update the actuall version number however :P_.

 ![release_branch](img/release_branch.svg)